nojronatron/nojronatron.github.io/code401-files/class-notes-week3.md

 1. Create a '/album' route that displays 3 hard-coded Albums.
 1. Build tests for the Album class: Constructor, getters, setters.
 1. Stretch goals.
 Review the assignment for details.
 Check out "query parameter" using the '?' indicator for help.
+1. Follow the Grading Rubric that specifies what *needs* to be accomplished!

 *Note*: Images go into the resources folder in the project hierarchy.

+#### Code Challenge 11

+Create a pseudo Queue that implements a standard Stack interface.
+Create a pseudo Stack that implements a standard Queue interface.

+Challenges include limited functionality use.

+Hint: Use TWO Stack instances.

+*Note*: Tests are required in this Code Challenge.

 ## Footer